human-bee/JAMIE/README.md

    - On the main `ContentView`, tap "Start Premium Session."
    - The app will create/connect to a premium LiveKit room automatically.
    - Participants who join see PiP overlays in each corner.
+   - Experience high-quality video (1080p) and stereo audio.

 2. **Enabling Magazine Layout**
    - Inside the canvas, tap the "magazine" icon (toolbar).
-   - Elements automatically rearrange with column-based logic, giving a "newspaper" feel.
+   - Text automatically flows between columns based on content length.
+   - Media elements arrange in a grid on the right side.
    - Toggling off reverts to free-form drag/scale.

 ## 🚀 Quick Start